SassDoc/sassdoc/CONTRIBUTING.md

 Similarly, be as descriptive as possible within your description.
 If you have a stack trace, post it.
 If you can make a screenshot, even better!
 Explain the problem and how you got there so we can reproduce it.
 Only then we'll be able to investigate.

 Posting informations about your current environment and setup is always helpful.
-As well as the results of: `node -v` `npm -v` `sassdoc -v`
+Hopefully, SassDoc can gather everything for you, just run it with the `--debug` flag when using CLI, or set `SASSDOC_DEBUG=1` environment variable (e.g. `SASSDOC_DEBUG=1 grunt` when using Grunt).

 ## Submitting a pull request